tuna-yapakci/tech_assignment/README.md

 How to use the code, and how it works----------------------------------------------------------------------------------

-The code is compiled and tested on a Raspberry Pi 3 Model B Rev 1.2, on Raspbian with kernel version 5.10.103-v7+.
+The code is compiled and tested on a Raspberry Pi 3 Model B Rev 1.2, on Raspbian OS with kernel version 5.10.103-v7+.
 The file driver.c implements a kernel device driver.
 The communication protocol is controled in kernel level.

 The file user_level_program.cpp implements a simple user level program that reads user input as messages to send, and prints